Fermented foods and the community of microorganisms

 Irritable bowel with proctological symptoms |

-Furthermore, fermented foods have an impact on the microbial environment of the gut, which extends to the rectum.
-A balanced gut environment can help support the mucosal barrier and reduce local irritations.
-The immunological balance in the rectum also benefits from stable microbial conditions.
+Furthermore, fermented foods influence the microbial environment of the gut, which extends to the anorectal area.
+A balanced intestinal environment can help support the mucosal barrier and reduce local irritations.
+The immunological balance in the anorectal area also benefits from stable microbial conditions.

-Fermented products can contribute supportively to anorectal health within the framework of a gut-friendly diet by indirectly influencing stool quality, intestinal environment, and mucosal integrity.
-A consistent, well-tolerated stool consistency reduces mechanical stress during bowel movements and thus relieves the sensitive anorectal area.
-In addition to nutritional measures, local conventional therapy may be useful for existing anorectal complaints.
-In this context, CANNEFF® SUP suppositories with CBD and hyaluronic acid are used to specifically moisturize, protect, and regenerate the mucosa in the anorectal area.
-The combination of an adapted diet with fermented foods and locally effective mucosal care pursues a holistic but medically clearly defined approach, in which nutrition and medical product take on different, complementary roles.
+Fermented products can contribute supportively to rectal health as part of a gut-friendly diet by indirectly influencing stool quality, intestinal environment, and mucosal integrity.
+A consistent, well-tolerated stool consistency reduces mechanical stress during bowel movements and thus relieves the sensitive rectal area.
+In addition to nutritional measures, a local, conventional therapy can be useful for existing rectal complaints.
+In this context, CANNEFF® SUP suppositories with CBD and hyaluronic acid are used to specifically moisturize, protect, and regenerate the mucosa in the rectum.
+The combination of an adapted diet with fermented foods and a locally effective mucosal care pursues a holistic but medically clearly defined approach, in which nutrition and medical product take on different, complementary roles.

-For an informed assessment, a clear medical classification is essential: Fermented products do not represent a treatment method for anorectal diseases such as hemorrhoids or anal fissures.
-Their significance lies solely in the supportive accompaniment of a gut-friendly diet that can functionally relieve the anorectal area.
+For an expert assessment, a clear medical classification is essential: fermented products do not represent a treatment method for anorectal diseases such as hemorrhoids or anal fissures.
+Their significance lies solely in the supportive accompaniment of a gut-friendly diet, which can functionally relieve the anorectal area.

 Fermentation as a part of a gut-friendly diet

 Fermentation is an important component of a gut-friendly diet.
-It can support the intestinal environment complementarily.
+It can complementarily support the intestinal environment.
 Due to their microbially pre-processed structures, they can be well integrated into a balanced, fiber-rich diet.
 They do not act in isolation but in interaction with other nutritional factors.
-A crucial aspect is an individual, moderate selection that takes personal tolerance into account.
+Crucial is an individual, moderate selection that takes personal tolerance into account.

 Incorporation of fermented products into everyday life

 Fermentation is an important component of a gut-friendly diet.
-It can support the intestinal environment complementarily.
+It can complementarily support the intestinal environment.
 Due to their microbially pre-processed structures, they can be well integrated into a balanced, fiber-rich diet.
 They do not act in isolation but in interaction with other nutritional factors.
-A crucial aspect is an individual, moderate selection that takes personal tolerance into account.
+Crucial is an individual, moderate selection that takes personal tolerance into account.

 |